Where Wolf, There Castle...

 "I know I'm going to be sorry for asking," I said, "but why did you think the moon was in there?"

-"I threw a fishing pole in and began reeling it up, when I fell on my back I noticed my line had swung it back high in the sky."
+"I threw a fishing pole in and began reeling it up.
+Then I fell on my back and noticed my fishing line had swung it back high in the sky."

 Gramps just shook his head, looking like he heard this yarn of his before.
 Maybe too many times within the last thousand years…